 The Community Innovation Award celebrates community-based surgeons and research studies dedicated to improving patient care or musculoskeletal health in their community.
-There are many Canadian orthopaedic surgeons interested in research working in the community without academic appointments.
-A lack of academic appointment can make it difficult for these skilled surgeons to obtain funding for their innovative research ideas.
-This program will fill a gap in the research landscape in Canada, encouraging community orthopaedic researchers to bring their research ideas to fruition.
-The total amount of funding and the number of awards each year will be variable, based on annual donation levels to the research program.
-The Canadian Orthopaedic Foundation disburses the funds available from the research program each year less expenses incurred.
-Two $15,000 awards are available in 2017 to be used by the recipients to further their research project.
+There are many Canadian orthopaedic surgeons interested in research working in the community.
+These community surgeons are not academics, do not have a research history, and do not have research staff, but may have an academic appointment to teach on an occasional basis.
+When a surgeon does not have an academic appointment or a research history, it can be difficult for these surgeons to obtain funding for their innovative research ideas.
+This program fills a gap in the research landscape in Canada, encouraging community orthopaedic researchers to bring their research ideas to fruition.
+The total number of awards each year will be variable, based on available funding.
+Individual awards are in the amount of up to $15,000.

 NEW – Call for Applications opens early July; submission deadline end-September.